aristov/dommodule/README.md

 })
 ```

-This code generates the document, with the following structure:
+This code generates a document with the following structure:

 ```xml
 <playlist title="Classic hits" genre="rock">